antirez/stonky/README.md

 To get a recap of all the available commands, just send an `$HELP` message to the bot.

+## Other features

+Not all the features may be listed in the readme.
+Send $HELP to the bot for more information about what it is able to do.

 ## Background analysis of stocks

 If the file `marketdata/symbols.txt` exists in the bot working directory,